AliNisarAhmed/my-notes/Azure Dev Fundamentals/AzureDevAssociate.md

 Retry Policy: When creating an Event Grid subscription, you can set values for how long Event Grid should try to deliver the event.
 By default, Event Grid tries for 24 hours (1440 minutes), or 30 times.
 You can set either of these values for your event grid subscription.
 The value for event time-to-live must be an integer from 1 to 1440.

+#### Event Filtering

+Ways to filter which events are sent to your endpoint.
+When creating an event subscription, you have three options for filtering:

+- Event types
+- Subject begins with or ends with
+- Advanced fields and operators

 ### Notifications Hub

 - The mobile app client: This is your actual mobile app, which runs on your user’s device.
 The user must register with the **Platform Notification System (PNS)** to receive notifications.
 This generates a PNS handler that is stored in the mobile app back end for sending notifications.